openframeworks/ofSite/documentation/graphics/ofTrueTypeFont.markdown

 _description: _

-This returns a vector of ofTTFCharacters (which is actually an ofPath) for a given string.
+This returns a vector of ofPaths for a given string.
 This means you can get access to the point data / outlines of the letter forms.

 ~~~~{.cpp}